-The Beauty of Pin-Set Gemstones: A Look Behind the Scenes
+The Art of Pin-Set Gemstones: Behind the Scenes of Handmade Jewelry

 A pile of pin-set seed pearls for a new design sits on Michelle Pajak-Reynolds’s jewelry workbench.
 Photo credit: Michelle Pajak-Reynolds